konfiger/konfiger-nodejs/README.md

 | setContinuationChar(contdChar) | Set the character that indicates to the stream to continue reading for the entry value on the next line.
 The follwoing line leading spaces is trimmed.
 The default is `\`
 | getContinuationChar() | Get the continuation character used in the stream.
 | void validateFileExistence(filePath)  | Validate the existence of the specified file path if it does not exist an exception is thrown
+| errorTolerance(errTolerance)           | Enable or disable the error tolerancy property of the konfiger, if enabled no exception will be throw even when it suppose to there for it a bad idea but useful in a fail safe environment.
+| isErrorTolerant() | Check if the konfiger object errTolerance is set to true.

 ### Konfiger